 But, some nuts contain a load of lectins, such as almonds with skins on, peanuts (a legume, in reality), and cashews.
 Stick with these Gundry-approved nuts below to make sure you’re in the lectin-free zone:

 It may be a fungus, but don’t let that deter you.
-Mushrooms are an iron-rich vegetable that are also high in protein – with 3.9g of protein content per cup-sized serving.
-Mushrooms come in so many varieties that you will never grow tired of their varied shapes and flavors.
+Mushrooms are iron-rich vegetables that are also high in protein – with 3.9g of protein content per cup-sized serving.25 Mushrooms come in so many varieties that you will never grow tired of their varied shapes and flavors.
 They can also be used in place of meat for vegans and vegetarians, as they have a naturally “meaty” flavor and texture.

 Artichokes put many people off because of the need to cook them so intensely in order to soften them.
-But they’re well worth the wait, as artichoke clocks in at 4.2g of plant-based protein per cup!
-They also have more antioxidants than cranberries and blueberries, and they are a good source (make that a GREAT source) of dietary fiber.
-A simple and quick way to get cozy with an artichoke is to steam it (about 25-30 min) on the stove-top and then serve it with some warm olive oil.
+But they’re well worth the wait, as artichoke clocks in at 4.2g of plant-based protein per cup!27 They also have more antioxidants than cranberries and blueberries, and they are a great source of dietary fiber.
+A simple and quick way to enjoy an artichoke is to steam it (about 25-30 min) on the stove-top and then serve it with some warm olive oil.
 Dip the artichoke leaves in the oil and use your front teeth to scrape the flesh into your mouth.